dashbird/site/content/docs/account-settings/filtering.md

 **NB!
 Dashbird does not backfill data when filters are edited.
 You will only have data after the moment a filter was added.**

 **NB!
-Filters can take up to 10 minutes to activate, depending on the event cycle of an Lambda under your AWS account.**
+Filters can take up to 10 minutes to activate.**

 **NB!
-Filters can be changed an unlimited amount of time.**
+Filters can be changed unlimited times.**

 ## Basics of importer configuration

- * Find the importer settings view by clicking on your organization name and selecting "Importer settings" or by going <a href='https://app.dashbird.io/client' target='_blank'>https://app.dashbird.io/client</a>.
+ * Access the importer settings view by clicking on your organization name and selecting "Importer settings" or by going to <a href='https://app.dashbird.io/client' target='_blank'>https://app.dashbird.io/client</a>.

- * Filters consist of <a href='https://en.wikipedia.org/wiki/Glob_(programming)' target='_blank'>glob patterns</a>, meaning you can use wildcard to select a subset of your lambda functions.
+ * Filters consist of <a href='https://en.wikipedia.org/wiki/Glob_(programming)' target='_blank'>glob patterns</a>, meaning you can use wildcards to define a subset of your lambda functions.

 ## Examples